Dec0ne/KrbRelayUp/README.md

 KrbRelayUp - Relaying you to SYSTEM

 RELAY:
-Usage: KrbRelayUp.exe relay -d FQDN -cn CUMPUTERNAME [-c] [-cp PASSWORD | -ch NTHASH]
+Usage: KrbRelayUp.exe relay -d FQDN -cn COMPUTERNAME [-c] [-cp PASSWORD | -ch NTHASH]

     -d  (--Domain)                   FQDN of domain.
     -c  (--CreateNewComputerAccount)    Create new computer account for RBCD.
 Will use the current authenticated user.